 Smith wrote a string of successful plays that made it to the London stage in the 1930s and 1940s, including the aforementioned Autumn Crocus, as well as Call It A Day (the longest running of all her work), Dear Octopus, and Lovers and Friends.

 In 1939 Smith married Alec Beesley, who was a longtime friend and her manager.
 The two moved to the U.S. in the 1940s due to his stance as a conscientious objector in Britain.
 Her homesickness for England inspired her to write I Capture the Castle, her first novel, which was published in 1948.
 It immediately gained and still enjoys a devoted following.

 The 101 Dalmatians

 Smith and her husband returned to England in 1953, and in 1956 The Hundred and One Dalmatians was published.
 It’s arguably her most famous work due to the animated Disney film of 1961 (released as The One Hundred and One Dalmatians, later shortened to The 101 Dalmatians), and the live action version of 1996, titled The 101 Dalmatians, starring Glenn Close as the villainess Cruella DeVil.

-Smith’s later life found her rekindling her theatrical pursuits as well as writing a series of memoirs.
-She died on November 24, 1990.
+Smith’s later life found her rekindling her theatrical pursuits as well as writing a series of memoirs, starting with the phrase “Look Back.”
+She died on November 24, 1990, approaching her mid-90s.